cosmicexplorer/cloc-emacs/README.md

 This is a small attempt at cloc integration for Emacs.
 The functionality is exposed through two functions: `cloc`, an interactive function which performs a search through file-visiting buffers whose filepaths match the given regex (or the current buffer, as desired), and `cloc-get-results-as-plists`, which does the same thing, but parses and organizes it all into a list of plists for easier analysis.

-Example searches include: "\.cpp$", for all C++ sources files, or "/foo/", where "/foo/" is the name of a project directory; cloc will then count all code over all open buffers visiting files within the directory named foo.
+Example searches include:

+- "\.cpp$", for all C++ sources files
+- "/foo/", where "/foo/" is the name of a project directory
+  - cloc will then count all code over all open buffers visiting files within the directory named foo.

 # Setup: